Banner

 Brief Bio

-I am a senior researcher at the Hasso Plattner Institute, University of Potsdam, Germany, leading the research group “Data-driven decision support”.
-I graduated in Mathematics as well as Business Administration and received a PhD in Operations Research from Humboldt University of Berlin, Germany.
-My research focuses on automated decision-making in the areas of Revenue Management and beyond using quantitative methods of operations research and data science.
-Our research has been published in over 60 peer-reviewed publications including renowned OR Journals (EJOR, JEDC, JCLP, IJPE, IJPR, COR, DGAA, JRPM), distinguished data science conferences (KDD, IJCAI, RECSYS), and leading computer science venues (VLDB, ICDE, EDBT, DAPD).
-Further, I serve as a reviewer for over 50 Journals in the area of operations management and data science.
+Dr. Rainer Schlosser is a Senior Researcher at the Hasso Plattner Institute, University of Potsdam, Germany, leading the research group “Data-driven decision support”.
+He graduated in Mathematics as well as in Business Administration and received his PhD in Operations Research from Humboldt University of Berlin, Germany.
+His research focuses on automated decision-making in dynamic systems in the area of Revenue Management and beyond using quantitative methods of operations research and data science.
+His work has been published in over 75 peer-reviewed publications including renowned Journals (EJOR, JEDC, IJPE, IJPR, COR, DGAA, JRPM, JCLP, KER, BISE), distinguished AI/ML conferences (KDD, IJCAI, ICDM, ECML, RECSYS, ICDE), and leading computer science venues (VLDB, EDBT, DAPD, CIKM, EDOC, SSDBM).
+Further, Dr. Schlosser serves as a reviewer for over 60 renowned Journals and top-tier conferences in the area of operations management and data science.

 Abstract